lastzero/test-tools/README.md

 The test tools library provides the following components:

 * A basic file fixture class to read and write data from/to the file system (no external dependencies)
-* Automatic database fixtures for Doctrine DBAL
+* Self initializing database fixtures for Doctrine DBAL (record and playback)
-* Test dependency injection support built on top of the Symfony2 dependency injection container and PHPUnit
+* Test dependency injection support built on top of the Symfony DI container and PHPUnit

 TestTools\TestCase\UnitTestCase.php contains an integrated DI container for more productive testing.
 Simply create a config.yml (optionally config.local.yml for local modifications) in your base test directory,